 4. He wrote an epic

-Mahabharata, the greatest epic of Indian mythology, was written by none other than our very own Ganpati!
+Mahabharata, the greatest epic of Indian mythology, was written by none other than our very own Ganapati!
 Ved Vyas, the composer of the epic, knew that it was a task of gargantuan proportions.
 He needed someone who could write fast as well as one who was intelligent.
-There was simply no other choice than Ganesh.
+There was simply no other choice than Ganesha.
 And He wrote it without taking a single break!

-5. Ganpati Bappa and the moon are enemies
+5. Ganapati Bappa and the moon are enemies

 Not enemies in the “draw your swords at each other” way.
-Actually, what happened was, once Ganpati had eaten so much that he couldn’t walk.
+Actually, what happened was, once Ganapati had eaten so much that he couldn’t walk.
 He accidentally toppled over.
 Seeing this, the moon burst into laughter.
 This made the usually benevolent God very angry.
 He cursed the moon to become invisible.
-After a lot of begging and apologizing, Ganpati relented.
+After a lot of begging and apologizing, Ganapati relented.
 However the curse could not be recalled.
 It is said that the moon goes through phases because of this curse.
-In fact, people avoid looking at the moon on Ganesh Chaturthi.
+In fact, people avoid looking at the moon on Ganesha Chaturthi.

 Our mythology is filled with lots of such snippets and weird funky stories.
 What are the weirdest stories you’ve heard till date?
 What are the sweetest ones you’ve read?
 Do your children know these things about Ganapati?
 Do share your stories with us!

 Also read: The ultimate guide to Ganesha festival celebrations!